erwinvanhunen/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPTenantSequence.md

 ```

 ### -Template
-The hierarchy to retrieve the sequence from
+The template to retrieve the sequence from

 Only applicable to: SharePoint Online